1601 NW 136 Avenue, Building A

 Fax: (954) 578-4768

-This Redevelopment & Grants Division coordinates the City's redevelopment efforts, from planning and financing through the implementation phase, and is charged with overall program monitoring.
+The City of Sunrise Redevelopment & Grants Division coordinates the City's residential grant programs, from planning and financing through the implementation phase, and is charged with overall program monitoring.
 In addition, the team is responsible for seeking out available Federal, State and local grant programs; coordinating the necessary application functions; monitoring and administering grants; and serving as project liaison with the public, user departments and various agency administrators throughout the process.

 The City of Sunrise prides itself on its ongoing culture of inclusivity.
 As such, the City takes an active role in ensuring and enforcing fair housing practices throughout the City.
 It is vital that all residents have the right to rent or buy housing, regardless of race, color, religion, sex, national origin, disability, or familial status.
 If you feel you are a victim of housing discrimination, we encourage you to call the discrimination complaint hotline toll-free at (800) 440-8091.
 If using a Telecommunication Device for the Hearing Impaired, please call (404) 730-2656.
 For more information related to fair housing, please call the Redevelopment and Grants Division at(954) 572-2315.

 Programs for Homeowners

-The Redevelopment & Grants Division coordinates a variety of programs designed to assist Sunrise homeowners.
+From Architectural barrier Removal to Residential Rehabilitation, the Redevelopment & Grants Division coordinates a variety of programs designed to assist City of Sunrise homeowners in maintaining the sustainability and affordability of their residencies.
 For details, please view our Homeowners Assistance Programs page.

 Public Service Programs